Kindly Myers Tugs At String Bikini Bottoms In Gorgeous Instagram Share

 “This is one of my favorite pics of you..hope you are doing well and have a nice day,” one follower commented in addition to a single red heart emoji.

-“If there is a heaven on earth I’m looking at it!!,” a second fan raved.
+“If there is a heaven on earth I’m looking at it!!” a second fan raved.

 “Wow that’s a beautiful girl right there,” another Instagrammer chimed in with flame and heart emoji.

-Earlier this week, The Inquisitr reported that Myers sizzled in a shimmery gold one-piece that featured a thong-style cut of the swimsuit put her bodacious booty on full display.
-In the caption of the post, the model share a flirty caption, “Head strong.
+Earlier this week, The Inquisitr reported that Myers sizzled in a shimmery gold one-piece that featured a thong-style cut that put her bodacious booty on full display.
+Along with the post, the model shared a flirty caption, “Head strong.
 Lashes long.
 Hustle on.”